No898/custom-coding-challenges-for-juniors/README.md

-This `README.md` is updated with the full list of challenges and categorized for better organization.
+The full list of challenges.
 Let me know if you'd like further adjustments! 🚀

 # Coding Challenges Repository